W427697/Discord-/docs/get-started/nextjs.md

 Type: `Record<string, any>`

 Configure options for the [framework's builder](../api/main-config-framework.md#optionsbuilder).
-For Next.js, that builder is Webpack 5.
+For Next.js, available options can be found in the [Webpack builder docs](../builders/webpack.md).

 #### `image`